sjaz24/SwiftAI/README.md

 ![Image](./images/dogsvscatstraining.png "Training Output")

 ### Testing
  All the examples except MNIST contain a test set.
-However, for MNIST you may test against the validation data set which you can do for any of the examples as well.
+However, for MNIST you may test against the validation set, which you can also do for any of the examples as well.

 To predict on the test set for a given example, execute the following: